GrigLars/IomegaJazZipDrive/README.md

 There we go!
 User is part of the group **floppy** which the instructions tell us.
 We launch the jazip and... get an ancient X-windows tool that looks like it was created with Mac OS in the mid 1990s.
 I mean, look at this thing:

+Reference-style:
+![This is the kind of thing you'd expect a weird old man to sell you][logo]

+[logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "This is the kind of thing you'd expect a weird old man to sell you"